Hackathon-team8/Saturne/README.md

 sbatch run_saturn.sbatch
 ```

-## You may have to change the file run_saturn.sbatch to run it on a node
+Depending on which cluster the program is being submitted to, it may be necessary to change the partition's name as it is a placeholder
+And please be aware that the full path to the Saturn binary compiled and installed is necessary to launch the job successfully